moritzmyrz/blog/clc7odnk500kymnnv9xmx4i1b.md

 ## Introduction

-Many developers think of debugging as a last resort, something to do only when there is no other solution.
+Many developers consider debugging a last resort, something to do only when there is no other solution.
 But debugging is a necessary part of any development process.
 For example, bugs in the code can lead to performance issues, security vulnerabilities, and even crashes on your website.
 These problems can be costly for businesses and their customers alike.

 In this article, we'll look at the best tools for debugging websites and how they can help you solve those pesky bugs that seem impossible to track down!